vigodk/laravel-language-center/README.md

   'platform' => 'ios',
 ])
 ```
-> Will return the value of the string id 'header.download', but for the platorm `ios`.
+> Will return the value of the string id `header.download`, but for the platorm `ios`.
 > However if the string id for `header.download` does not exists it will return `You should download our iOS app!`.

 #### Note